 For example, they must tell you about any commission or benefits paid to them if you choose a particular florist shop.
 The service provider must also tell you if the owner of the business also owns another bereavement-related business within 100 kilometres.

-After signing a contract for funeral, cemetery or crematorium supplies or services, you have 30 days to change your mind and get a full refund.
+After signing a contract for funeral, cemetery or crematorium supplies or services, you have 30 days to change your mind and receive a full refund.

 You may not be entitled to a refund for supplies and services that have been delivered at the time you cancel.